-Since criminal, medical and financial information can provide an insurance adjuster with insight into your personal history, it can be a useful tool that enables the adjuster to find information that will diminish the value of your bodily injury case.
-What is even more disturbing is you’re your social security number allows an insurance adjuster to access a nationwide database called the Bodily Injury index, which almost every insurance company in the United States has access to.
-This index contains a list of all bodily injury claims opened with insurance companies, and the specific details of those claims with the respective auto insurance companies, including information about the injuries, accident, and settlement amount.
-So, even if you had a really small personal injury case before, the insurance adjuster can know how much you settled it for and use that as a factor to set limits on what they will pay in your current case, even if you suffered serious injuries in the current accident.
+Almost every insurance company in the United States has access to this index, which contains a list of all bodily injury claims opened with all insurance companies.
+It includes the specific details of those claims with the respective auto insurance companies, including information about the injuries, accident, and settlement amount.
+So, even if you had a really small personal injury case previously, the insurance adjuster can find out how much you settled it for.
+They will use that information as a factor to set limits on what they will pay in your current case, even if you suffered serious injuries in the current accident.